mooreds/docs-1/get-started/quickstart.md

 - Go to [your Slack apps](https://api.slack.com/apps) and create a new app.
 - Select **Slash Commands** from the list of Slack features, and create a new command named `/calendar`.
 - Go back to Transposit to get the Request URL.
 Go to **Deploy &gt; Endpoints**, and copy the webhook URL.
 Paste this into the Slack command's **Request URL** field.
 Give it a short description and usage hint if desired.
+- Save your command
 - Click **Install App** to install it into your workspace.
 - Test the app in Slack by typing `/calendar`.
-You should receive the "Hello World!" message.
+You should receive the "Please configure your user" message.

 ## Connect to Google Calendar
 - Go to your Transposit app's Code section